-How to Do an Armbar from the Back in BJJ
+How to Do an Armbar From the Back in Brazilian Jiu-Jitsu

 Choke or armbar from the back?

 What Is the Highest Percentage Finish From the Back?

 If you ask a dozen BJJ black belts what their highest percentage finish from the back is, they'll likely say the bow and arrow choke (or the RNC if it's no-gi).
 For me, it is the armbar, hands down, no contest.
 I likely finish more than ten times as many armbars as I do lapel chokes from the back.
 Suffice it to say, this is a high percentage move for me, and I've saved my hands a little bit of agony in the long run as well.
 Try these moves out, and, as always, let me know how the techniques work for you!